How do you know if you need to measure noise exposure?

-Considering every year over twenty-two million workers are exposed to potentially damaging noise levels in the workplace, the results of the poll were astonishing.
-33% of our followers on social media said they're measuring the level of noise exposure in the workplace and 65% are not.
+Considering every year, over twenty-two million workers are exposed to potentially damaging noise levels in the workplace, the results of the poll were astonishing.
+33% of our followers on social media said they measure noise exposure in the workplace and 65% are not.

 When your hearing is gone, it's gone at a high price.

-Last year, U.S. businesses paid around $1.5 million in penalties for not protecting workers from noise.
+in 2019, U.S. businesses paid around $1.5 million in penalties for not protecting workers from noise.
 High price for being unsafe, wouldn’t you agree?
 Not worth it, folks!
-Hearing loss is also the third leading major public health issue, affecting 48 million Americans, or 20% of the adult population, per John Hopkins Medicine and the Hearing Loss Association of America
+Hearing loss is also the third leading major public health issue, affecting 48 million Americans, or 20% of the adult population, per John Hopkins Medicine and the Hearing Loss Association of America.

 Those working with manufacturing equipment, power generators, emergency vehicles, aircraft, heavy equipment, saws, drills, and construction sites or drilling sites are exposed to excessive noise levels.